| Emperor* |

 daughter of Maximian (March 31) but refuses to be

-drawn into the war bewteen Galerius and
+drawn into the war bewteen Galerius and Maxentius.

-opts for a return of Diocletian.
-Diocletian,
+return of Diocletian.
+Diocletian, Maximian and

-Maximian and Galerius meet in Carnuntum.
+Galerius meet in Carnuntum.
+Diocletian

-Diocletian refuses to return from his abdication.
+refuses to return from his abdication.
+Galerius

-Galerius elevates Flavius Galerius Valerius
+elevates Flavius Galerius Valerius

 Licinianus Licinius to the rank of Augustus (November